nemo0622/pokeemerald-expansion/README.md

 Pokémon Sunset Version is a ROM Hack coming from my love for real-world animals and ecosystems.
 After creating Pokémon Emerald Seaglass, I really wanted to continue my ROM Hacking journey, but I wanted to get more experimental and tie in my real world interests.
 As a Biology student in college, I have been constantly inspired by classes and what I've learned, and now I hope to apply this passion in a Pokémon game.
 I hope this experience helps people to think more about the environment around them! :)

 ## Feature List
+- Over 350 Pokémon from Generations 1-9 in a beautiful GBC style!
+- Pokémon Reworks ported from Pokémon Emerald Seaglass, with new rebalancing + polish!
 - Day/Night System with FakeRTC
     - Every second in real time is 20 seconds in game
 - DexNav functionality, including bug fixed from Emerald Seaglass